ipikuka/mdx/README.md

 ## Types

-This package is fully typed with [TypeScript][typeScript] and exposes the same types as `next-mdx-remote-client` does.
+This package is fully typed with [TypeScript][typescript-url] and exposes the same types as `next-mdx-remote-client` does.

 ## Compatibility